SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-android-native-development-kit-cookbook-a-review.markdown

 ![src=]()

-I can definitely say I learned a lot of new tips and tricks in this book and it makes a welcome companion to my reference shelf.&nbsp; On my work with MonoGame this will aid me a great deal with some of the trickier backend performance problems than can be faced in complex 3D games.
+I can definitely say I learned a lot of new tips and tricks in this book and it makes a welcome companion to my reference shelf.
+On my work with MonoGame this will aid me a great deal with some of the trickier backend performance problems than can be faced in complex 3D games.

 The knowledge for how to really make the most out of third party native libraries will also be very handy to make games grow quicker.

-All in all I can say I feel a much better Android programmer after reading the&nbsp;[Android Native Development cookbook](http://www.packtpub.com/android-native-development-kit-cookbook/book)&nbsp;and will know where to look when my apps or games just do not work right.
+All in all I can say I feel a much better Android programmer after reading the [Android Native Development cookbook](http://www.packtpub.com/android-native-development-kit-cookbook/book) and will know where to look when my apps or games just do not work right.